-New Worlds Reading Initiative
+New Worlds Reading

 Every child deserves the opportunity to experience new worlds and achieve their full potential.

-Families of children enrolled in the New Worlds Reading Initiative receive engaging literacy resources, activities and guides to encourage shared reading experiences and strengthen language interactions.
+Families of children enrolled in New Worlds Reading receive engaging literacy resources, activities and guides to encourage shared reading experiences and strengthen language interactions.
 This program is completely free for families to join, and, once enrolled, students will remain eligible for the program until they enter sixth grade.

 When children are able to read books that reflect their interests—and when they can see themselves in the story—their enthusiasm for reading grows.
 By combining the excitement and anticipation of monthly at-home book delivery with reading resources, New Worlds Reading aims to help children develop an interest in reading and the literacy skills needed to positively impact their future.
 The UF Lastinger Center has partnered with Scholastic, the world’s largest publisher and distributor of children’s books, to procure and distribute the books.